Neel Burton

 Master Your Mind covers five main aspects for treating mental disorders: a thorough description of mental disorders and their diagnosis; techniques for mastering your mind through your mind; techniques for mastering your mind through your body; psychological and physical treatments; and, mental health care services and the law.

-Neel Burton emphasises that the best approach for treating mental disorders is the active involvement of the individual patient in the treatment process.
+Neel Burton emphasizes that the best approach for treating mental disorders is the active involvement of the individual patient in the treatment process.
 It recommends specific methods for patients to cope with stigma and to build self-esteem, while managing stress and anxiety.
 It covers the types of available therapies and medications while advising patients on fighting depression and preventing relapses, with the aim of improving the chances for leading a healthy, productive, and fulfilling life.

 Addressing the need to make medical and treatment information accessible to people suffering from the debilitating illness, Living with Schizophrenia offers sufferers guidance towards understanding the illness and the treatments available to them.
 This book bridges the gap between medical literature and the often inconsistent and unreliable information available to the public.
 It enables sufferers and their carers to gain more control over their lives by dispelling misperceptions and providing useful information and advice.